facebook

 Consolidated Statement of Financial Position

-Total assets (Group) as at 30 June 2023 were $69.3 million, decreased by approximately $3.1 million from $72.4 million as at 31 December 2022.
+Total assets (Group) as at 30 June 2025 were $58.4 million, increased by approximately $0.4 million from $58.0 million as at 31 December 2024.

-The reduction was due to –
+The increase was due to –

-Total liabilities (Group) as at 30 June 2023 were $18.1 million, decreased by approximately $2.7 million from $20.8 million as at 31 December 2022.
+Total liabilities (Group) as at 30 June 2025 were $17.0 million, increased by approximately $1.0 million from $16.0 million as at 31 December 2024.

 Consolidated Statement of Cash Flows

-Net cash used in investing activities was mainly related to capital expenditure incurred for the purchase of equipment, as well as ongoing enhancements made to the farm and other facilities in Singapore and overseas.
+Net cash used in investing activities was mainly attributable to capital expenditure incurred in relation to the acquisition of the Property, as well as ongoing enhancements made to farms and other facilities in Singapore and overseas.
+In addition, there was payment made for the purchase of a life insurance policy for a key management personnel of the Group during the current financial period.

-Net cash used in financing activities was for the settlement of bank loans and lease liabilities, as well as the servicing of interest payments on a monthly basis.
-In addition, there was payment of dividend made to the shareholders of the Company in April 2023.
+Net cash from financing activities was largely generated from the drawdown of bank loans granted by financial institutions mainly to finance the Property acquisition.
+These inflows were offset by the repayment of lease liabilities, servicing of monthly interest payments, as well as the payment of dividend made to the shareholders of the Company in April 2025.

 VARIANCE FROM PROSPECT STATEMENT

-There is no variance from the previous prospect statement, included in the full year results announcement for the year ended 31 December 2022, released via the SGXNET on 12 January 2023.
+There is no variance from the previous prospect statement, included in the full year results announcement for the year ended 31 December 2024, released via the SGXNET on 15 January 2025.

 PROSPECTS